Malta: Crown of Aragon and the Knights of Malta

-Malta was ruled by the House of Barcelona, the ruling dynasty of the Crown of Aragon, from 1282 to 1409, with the Aragonese aiding the Maltese insurgents in the Sicilian Vespers in the naval battle in Grand Harbour in 1283.

-Relatives of the kings of Aragon ruled the island until 1409 when it formally passed to the Crown of Aragon.
-Early on in the Aragonese ascendancy, the sons of the monarchs received the title Count of Malta.
-During this time much of the local nobility was created.
-By 1397, however, the bearing of the comital title reverted to a feudal basis, with two families fighting over the distinction.
-This led King Martin I of Sicily to abolish the title.
-The dispute over the title returned when the title was reinstated a few years later and the Maltese, led by the local nobility, rose up against Count Gonsalvo Monroy.
-Although they opposed the Count, the Maltese voiced their loyalty to the Sicilian Crown, which so impressed King Alfonso V that he did not punish the people for their rebellion.
-Instead, he promised never to grant the title to a third party and incorporated it back into the crown.
-The city of Mdina was given the title of Città Notabile.
+Malta was ruled by the House of Barcelona, the ruling dynasty of the Crown of Aragon, from 1282 to 1409, with Aragon aiding Malta in the Sicilian Vespers in the naval battle in Grand Harbour in 1283.
+Relatives of the crown ruled the island until it formally passed to the Crown of Aragon.
+Early in the Aragonese ascendancy, the sons of the monarchs received the title Count of Malta.
+During this time much of the local nobility was created, though by 1397, the bearing of the comital title reverted to a feudal basis, with two families fighting over the distinction.
+This led King Martin I of Sicily to abolish the title, which returned a few years later.
+The Maltese, led by the local nobility, rose up against Count Gonsalvo Monroy, though they voiced their loyalty to the Sicilian Crown, which impressed King Alfonso V of Aragon enough that he didn't punish Malta, and chose never to grant the title to a third party, moving it back under control of the crown.

-In September 1429, Hafsid Saracens attempted to capture Malta but were repelled by the Maltese.
-The invaders pillaged the countryside and took about 3,000 inhabitants as slaves.